Qiskit/documentation/docs/api/qiskit/0.40/qiskit.circuit.library.CHGate.md

 Controlled-Hadamard gate.

-Applies a Hadamard on the target qubit if the control is in the $|1\rangle$ state.
+Applies a Hadamard on the target qubit if the control is in the $\vert 1\rangle$ state.

 Can be applied to a [`QuantumCircuit`](qiskit.circuit.QuantumCircuit "qiskit.circuit.QuantumCircuit") with the [`ch()`](qiskit.circuit.QuantumCircuit#ch "qiskit.circuit.QuantumCircuit.ch") method.